-After 28 years of British rule, there were 1,335 registered nurses in Israel.
-While during the first seven years of statehood 1,438 nurses completed their studies, even then, this did not meet prevailing needs.
-The course for caregivers were extended and transformed into courses for practical nurses.
-The practical nurses engaged in registered nurses’ tasks.
-In fact, in certain hospitals, practical nurses were appointed responsible for their wards.
+After 28 years of British rule, there were 1,335 registered nurses in Israel in 1948.
+Although during the first seven years after statehood 1,438 nurses completed their studies, this did not meet prevailing needs.
+The course for caregivers was extended and transformed into courses for practical nurses.
+Practical nurses performed registered nurses’ tasks.
+In fact, in certain hospitals, practical nurses given responsibility for wards.
 Mass immigration led to a situation where practical nurses and registered nurses served in identical capacities, with the assistance of unskilled assistants (Israel Ministry of Health, n. d.).

-The year 1948 marked the end of an era from the standpoint of the nursing profession: Practices became institutionalized, and operations in the nursing division of the Ministry took shape.
-More than any other period in the history Israeli medicine, it was precisely this chapter—the end of the War of Independence and the beginning of absorbing mass immigration–that shaped the face of nursing in Israel.
-Realities on the ground demanded immediate answers that were very different from the plans or the visions of the health Establishment.
+1948 marked the end of an era in the nursing profession: practices became institutionalized, and operations in the nursing division of the Ministry of Health took shape.
+More than any other period in the history Israeli medicine, it was precisely this chapter—the end of the War of Independence and the beginning of mass immigration–that shaped the face of nursing in Israel.
+Realities on the ground demanded immediate answers that were very different from the plans or the visions of the healthcare establishment.

 The Second Crisis (1948–1968): The Years of Mass Immigration

-In the years 1948–1952, the population of Israel doubled, and by 1963 the country absorbed more than a million newcomers.
+In the years 1948–1952, the population of Israel doubled, and by 1963, the country had absorbed more than a million new citizens.
 Health problems became more severe; diseases that had been eradicated returned and spread.
-The Nursing Division, organized with establishment of the state, dealt primarily with opening schools and expanding training.
+The newly established Nursing Division dealt primarily with opening new nursing schools and expanding training.
 The 1950s were characterized by two major problems.
-The first, dropping enrollment in nursing schools.
-The second was the immediate need to recruit more nurses into the army.
-As in past deliberations, the proposal was to curtail the burden on nurses and improve their working conditions and salaries.
-In July 1949, following a struggle by the Nurses’ Union that resulted in a significant pay increase and eligibility for a seven-hour working day in the summer for nurses and working mothers with more than five years in recognized institutions, and a seven-hour working day for nurses over the age of 48.
-The press described the plight of the nurses—their falling numbers and the difficult conditions of these women’s employment, in a profession requiring training.
-Most of the criticism was leveled at the army that decided to draft nursing cadets for two years military service before they began their studies.
-The graveness of the situation—with new patients in need of hospitalization being turned away and scheduled surgery being cancelled—prompted a meeting initiated by the Ministry of Health with the heads of the hospitals, but the consultation ended without any agreement.
-The army announced it would continue to draft the nurses, and the situation worsened, until Prime Minister David Ben-Gurion intervened in discussion.
-In the first two years following statehood, the Jewish community had grown by 40 percent, but the number of medical professionals had not kept pace.
-This dissonance brought things to a head (AT"H,b A78, n.d.; Central Zionist Archives S71/404, n.d.).
+First, enrollment in nursing schools dropped.
+Second, there was an immediate need to recruit more nurses into the Israeli Defense Forces.
+Again, there was a proposal was to reduce the burden on nurses and improve their working conditions and salaries.
+In July 1949, a struggle by the Nurses’ Union resulted in a significant pay increase and eligibility for a seven-hour working day in the summer for nurses who had children and with more than five years working in recognized institutions, and a seven-hour working day for nurses over the age of 48.
+There was considerable press coverage of the plight of the nurses—their falling numbers and difficult working conditions, in a profession that required long training.
+Most criticism was leveled at the army, which decided to draft nursing cadets for two years military service before they began their studies.
+The graveness of the situation—with patients in need of hospitalization being turned away and scheduled surgeries being cancelled—prompted the Ministry of Health to initiate a meeting with the heads of the hospitals, but it ended without any agreement.
+The army announced it would continue to draft the nurses, and the situation worsened, until Prime Minister David Ben-Gurion intervened.
+In the first two years following statehood, the Jewish community had grown by 40%, but the number of medical professionals had not kept pace.
+This dissonance brought things to a head (AT”H,b A78, n.d.; Central Zionist Archives S71/404, n.d.).